 Price: Adult (16+) £8.50.
 Child (6-15) £5.00.
 Child (5 and under) Free.
 Family £20.00.
 Concession £7.50

 Toilets: As well as our National Waterways Museum - Gloucester, there are toilets in the various attractions around the docks

-The award-winning National Waterways Museum, Gloucester charts the fascinating 200-year history of our inland waterways.
-With fun and interactive exhibits for all ages, café, museum shop and boat trips around the dock and on the Gloucester & Sharpness Canal.
+Within the complex is our award-winning National Waterways Museum, Gloucester charting the fascinating 200-year history of the docks and the Gloucester & Sharpness Canal.

 There are lots of cafés, pubs, bars and restaurants around the new Gloucester Quays and docks, including:

 There are lots of benches and picnic tables around the docks